TLDR

 - FTP (File Transfer Protocol): lets users upload and download files

 Technically any computer can act as a server.
-But in a real company, servers are usually beefed up with more processing power, more RAM, and way more storage than a regular desktop because they're handling requests from dozens, hundreds, or even millions of clients.
+But in a real company, servers usually have more processing power, more RAM, and far more storage than a regular desktop because they are handling requests from many clients at once.

 Personal Computers

 Personal computers (PCs) are designed for one person at a time.
-You use them for word processing, gaming, browsing, editing videos, that kind of thing.
+You use them for word processing, gaming, browsing, editing videos, and similar tasks.
 This category includes desktops, laptops, and notebooks.

 Handheld Computers

 Handheld computers (also called mobile computers or information appliances) are smaller, run on batteries, and travel with you.
 Tablets, smartphones, and smartwatches all fall in this group.
-They have less power than a full PC but they're always with you, which makes them juicy targets for attackers.
+They have less power than a full PC but they are always with you, which makes them appealing targets for attackers.

 Embedded Computers

 Embedded computers are built into a machine to control specific parts of it.
-They run specialized instruction sets made for that machine and they're usually slower, cheaper, and have very little storage compared to a PC.
-You don't really "use" an embedded computer the way you use a laptop.
-It just runs quietly inside the device.
+They run specialized instruction sets made for that machine and they are usually slower, cheaper, and have very little storage compared to a PC.
+You do not really "use" an embedded computer the way you use a laptop.
+It runs quietly inside the device.

 IoT Devices